WebAssign: History

-WebAssign was developed in 1997 by a small group of academics in the Department of Physics at North Carolina State University.
+WebAssign was created in 1997 by Ph.D. student, Aaron Titus, and North Park University professor, Larry Martin, under the Department of Physics at North Carolina State University (NCSU).
 The product was piloted in several large classes at NCSU.

 WebAssign became commercially available as a hosted subscription service in January 1998 under the leadership of John Risley, a physics education specialist and professor in the Department of Physics at North Carolina State University.
 WebAssign became one of NC State's fastest growing spin-offs.
 Feedback from instructors and students in physics, math, statistics, and chemistry is used in expanding and refining the product.

 In 1998, WebAssign incorporated under the name Advanced Instructional Systems with Risley as CEO.
 In 2003, the company officially spun off from NCSU and moved to NCSU's Centennial Campus.

 In 2012, WebAssign reincorporated as an employee-owned benefit corporation, a hybrid between a traditional stock corporation (being for profit) and a non-profit that has a social mission.
-WebAssign's stated benefit is education, with all company strategy and decisions dedicated to promoting, supporting, and improving education and learning.

 WebAssign was named a finalist in the "Software Company" category by the North Carolina Technology Association (NCTA); the NCTA 21 Awards is North Carolina's statewide technology awards program, recognizing companies that have characterized excellence, innovation, and leadership in 21 categories.

 In September 2016 Webassign was acquired by Cengage Learning.